Dealer

 • Sage green in combination with gold, copper or brass adds sophistication to the room - like pastel green kitchen fronts with handles and accessories made of shiny brass.

-Fresh colours, fresh air The effective and elegant extractor fan
+Fresh colors, fresh air The effective and elegant range hood

-The innovative BORA cooktop extractor systems blend harmoniously into any kitchen design.
+The innovative BORA cooktop extractor systems blend seamlessly into any kitchen design.

-Which kitchen colour is suitable for dark rooms?
-Which one suits a light-coloured floor?
-Pastel colours for the kitchen change the atmosphere.
-A pastel colour on the wall in your kitchen, such as a soft yellow or a light blue, brightens up shady areas and makes dark rooms shine.
+What kitchen color works best in dark rooms?
+Which one goes well with a light-colored floor?
+Pastel colors for the kitchen change the atmosphere.
+For example, a pastel color on your kitchen wall—such as a soft yellow or a light blue—can brighten up shadowy areas and make dark rooms feel more inviting.

-Light-coloured floors emphasise the soft nuances.
-Sand and cream tones create an understated ambience with light-coloured parquet.
-The lavender, mint green or peach shades harmonise perfectly with a stone or tiled floor in light grey.
-Tip: Combine two or more pastel colours for an exciting, unusual kitchen style.
-Shades from a colour family such as lilac and light blue go particularly well together.
-Contrasts also inspire - such as rosé and mint or apricot and lavender.
+Light-colored floors accentuate the soft tones.
+Sand and cream tones create a subtle atmosphere when paired with light-colored hardwood floors.
+Shades of lavender, mint green, or peach go perfectly with a stone or tile floor in a light gray.
+Tip: Combine two or more pastel shades to create an exciting, unique kitchen style.
+Shades from the same color family, such as lilac and light blue, go particularly well together.
+Contrasts are also captivating—such as rosé and mint or apricot and lavender.

 NewsletterDon’t miss out on any news